top of page

 Groupon also has deals on accommodations.

-Join a Free Guided Walking Tour of Downtown Milwaukee.
+You can also join a Free Guided Walking Tour of Downtown Milwaukee.
 These tours typically start at popular locations, enabling you to delve deep into Milwaukee’s rich history and vibrant culture.
 You’ll have the opportunity to interact with knowledgeable guides who will share fascinating stories and insights about each landmark.

+Participation is FREE, but tips are appreciated!
 Get there a few minutes early as these tours fill up quickly!

 Museum Admission